IT21058578/af-project/codebase/server/readme.md

 # Constraints for HTTP Codes

-- 200 - Request went through fine
+- 200 - OK - Request went through fine
-- 204 - Succesfully deleted something
+- 204 - NO_CONTENT - Succesfully deleted something
-- 404 - Was not able to find resource to do anything to it
+- 404 - NOT_FOUND - Was not able to find resource to do anything to it
 - 500 - An unhandled or miscellaneous error

 # Handling Errors